codecowboydotio/codecowboy/content/kubernetes/k0s.md

 api-server-service   LoadBalancer   10.111.147.81   192.168.50.240   80:31746/TCP   4m22s
 ```

-Everything should just work when you hit the load balancer address.
+Everything should just work when you hit the load balancer external address.

 ## Conclusion